A fine-grained comparison of pragmatic language understanding in humans and language models: Evaluation materials

 \paragraph{Irony.} Humans use irony to convey the opposite of the semantic content of their utterance \citep{booth_rhetoric_1974,wilson_verbal_1992,attardo_irony_2000,wilson_meaning_2012}.
+As such, irony has long been hypothesized to rely on social reasoning and perspective-taking \citep[e.g.,][]{happe_communicative_1993,andres-roqueta_contribution_2017}.
+Indeed, human irony comprehension behaviors are captured by Bayesian reasoning models that take into account speakers' affective goals \citep{kao_lets_2014}.
+In addition, neuroimaging studies suggest that irony interpretation relies on brain regions that are implicated in classic ToM tasks \citep{spotorno_neural_2012}.

-As such, irony has been considered a pragmatic task that relies heavily on social reasoning and perspective-taking \citep{andres-roqueta_contribution_2017}.
-The Irony task presents a story with a character saying an ironic utterance, and asks what the character intends to convey.
+The Irony task presents a story with an ironic statement, and asks what the character intends to convey.
 While ironic statements are also rarely explained in text, models could leverage accompanying cues such as descriptions of characters' emotional states or a mismatch in sentiment.
-We return to the importance of such contextual cues in \Cref{sec:role-of-context}.

-\paragraph{Maxims of conversation.} \citet{grice_logic_1975} proposes that interlocutors abide by a set of \emph{maxims}: be truthful; be relevant; be clear, brief, and orderly; and say as much as needed, and no more.
-These maxims are so ingrained in everyday conversations, Grice argues, that failing to fulfill one of them gives rise to a conversational implicature.
+\paragraph{Maxims of conversation.} \citet{grice_logic_1975} proposes that communication follows a set of \emph{maxims}: be truthful; be relevant; be clear, brief, and orderly; and say as much as needed, and no more.
+A prevailing theory is that listeners derive implicatures by expecting speakers to be cooperative (i.e., abide by the maxims) and reasoning about speakers' beliefs and goals.
+Indeed, there is extensive evidence for RSA models capturing these implicatures, such as those arising from the maxims of \emph{quantity} \citep{potts_embedded_2016,frank_rational_2018,degen_rational_2023} and \emph{manner} \citep{bergen_pragmatic_2016,franke_probabilistic_2016,tessler_not_2018}.

 The Maxims task presents a story with a character flouting one of Grice's maxims, and asks why the character has responded in such a way.
 Based on linguistic input, it may be easy for LMs to recognize when a speaker is flouting a maxim -- for example, if an utterance is particularly long, features an uncommon syntactic construction, or diverges semantically from the context.
 However, it is unclear whether LMs will be able to recover the speaker's underlying intentions.

 \paragraph{Metaphor.} Metaphors \citep{lakoff_metaphors_1980} are used to draw comparisons between entities in a non-literal sense.
-The Metaphor task presents a story with a character using a metaphor, and asks what the intended interpretation is.
+Metaphor understanding has been hypothesized to require mentalizing \citep{happe_communicative_1993}, and fine-grained metaphor comprehension behaviors are captured by RSA models where listeners and speakers reason about each others' beliefs and goals \citep{kao_formalizing_2014}.